ammar-tanwar/bloglearnbay/posts/differentiating-data-scientist-and-data-analyst.md

 * Experience using statistical computer languages such as R, Python, SQL, etc.
 * Experience in statistical and data mining techniques, including generalized linear model/regression, random forest, boosting, trees, text mining, social network analysis
 * Experience working with and creating data architectures
-* Knowledge of machine learning techniques such as clustering, decision tree learning, and artificial neural networks
+* Knowledge of Machine Learning techniques such as clustering, decision tree learning, and artificial neural networks
 * Knowledge of advanced statistical techniques and concepts, including regression, properties of distributions, and statistical tests
 * 5-7 years of experience manipulating data sets and building statistical models
 * Experience using web services: Redshift, S3, Spark, DigitalOcean, etc.